 In conclusion, the visual graphs together with calibration statistics demonstrate show that HSPF adequately reproduces the observed lake levels and flow data in LAUORB.
-Therefore, the calibrated LAUORB HSPF model can be used to assess the MFLs as well as to evaluate the hydrologic responses of LAUORB to potential water withdraw scenarios.
+Therefore, the calibrated LAUORB HSPF model can be used to assess the MFLs as well as to evaluate the hydrologic responses of LAUORB to potential water withdrawal scenarios.
+Comment [SBU138]: In general, the model does capture the Lake Apopka water levels.
+However, there are two episodes where the model is off by a foot or more.
+Why is this the case?
+Do these errors affect management of the lakes and/or MFLs?